 International Monetary Fund

 The International Monetary Fund's (IMF) Financial Sector Assessment Program (FSAP) evaluates the strength of a country's financial system and regulatory architecture.
 As a country deemed by the IMF to have a systemically important financial system, Australia has committed to undergo an FSAP every five years.
-Australia's second FSAP assessment was undertaken in 2012, with the first FSAP taking place in 2006.
+Australia's third FSAP was published in February 2019, followings its first and second in 2006 and 2012 respectively.

 The findings of the 2012 FSAP for Australia are outlined in the Financial System Stability Assessment, which is supported by a number of technical notes and reports on the observance of standards and codes for banking, insurance and securities regulation.